Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study

 \subsubsection{Metrics}

 \textbf{Modality translation:} Fr\'{e}chet Inception Distance (FID) \cite{heuselGANsTrainedTwo2017}, a measure of similarity between two sets of images, has been widely used as an objective metric to assess the quality of GAN-generated images and has shown a high correlation with the subjective human judgement \cite{leeDRITDiverseImagetoImage2020, choiStarGANV2Diverse2020, pangImagetoImageTranslationMethods2021}.
-Lower FID (being a distance measure) indicates higher similarity of the images, i.e., higher quality of the image translation.
-We use a PyTorch implementation \footnote{\url{https://github.com/mseitzer/pytorch-fid}} of FID to evaluate the quality of images generated by the considered modality translation methods.
+Lower FID (being a distance measure) indicates higher similarity of the images, corresponding to higher quality of the image translation.
+We use a PyTorch implementation of FID \cite{Seitzer2020FID} to evaluate the quality of images generated by the considered modality translation methods.

-\textbf{Registration:} We evaluate the performance of the considered registration approaches in terms of their success in recovering rigid transformations of varying size applied to (one of the images in) the aligned pairs.
+\textbf{Registration:} We evaluate the performance of the considered registration approaches in terms of their success in recovering rigid transformations of varying size (amount of displacement) applied to one of the images in each of the aligned pairs.
 To quantify the success of registration, we define the spatial distance $D(I^1, I^2)$ between two image patches $I^1$ and $I^2$ as

-where $C_i^{1}$ and $C_i^{2}$ respectively denote positions of the $4$ corner points of $I^1$ and $I^2$, when mapped into a common coordinate system.
+where $C_i^{1}$ and $C_i^{2}$ respectively denote positions of the $n$ corner points of $I^1$ and $I^2$ ($n=4$ for 2D datasets and $n=8$ for the 3D dataset), when mapped into a common coordinate system.